 The best choice for most families comes down to T-Mobile.
 The Uncarrier offers a compelling mix of unlimited data at an affordable price, provided you're willing to live with restrictions on video streaming.

-The Big Four carriers now offer different tiers of unlimited plans, with perks escalating the more you pay.
-T-Mobile's Essentials plan is actually the cheapest at $120 a month for four lines of unlimited data, but it carries a lot of restrictions.
+The major wireless carriers now offer different tiers of unlimited plans, with perks escalating the more you pay.
+T-Mobile's Essentials plan is usually the cheapest at $120 a month for four lines of unlimited data, but it carries a lot of restrictions.
 The T-Mobile Magenta plan (regularly $160 a month for four lines) offers much better value to families by covering the cost of your Netflix subscription and adding attractive perks for travelers.
+T-Mobile Magenta is best family cell phone plan out there.

-As for the other carriers, the best version of Verizon's unlimited plan costs more for a family of four than what you'd pay at those other two carriers, but Verizon also lets you mix and match its different tiers of unlimited data for each line of your family plan.
-That introduces some welcome flexibility to Verizon's family offerings.
-AT&T has reshuffled its unlimited plan into three tiers, lowering prices, but doing away with some of the video-streaming perks included in previous unlimited offerings.
+As for the remaining carriers, the best version of Verizon's unlimited plan costs more for a family of four than what you'd pay at those other two carriers, but Verizon also lets you mix and match its different tiers of unlimited data for each line of your family plan.
+Since August, Verizon started offering a Disney streaming services bundle through its Play More and Get More plans, making those options more attractive.
+AT&T offers three tiers of its unlimited plans as well, and like Verizon, you're now able to mix and match lines of unlimited data on a family plan.

 Both AT&T and Verizon also have tiered data plans where multiple lines can draw from the same pool of data.
 Unless you and all your family members really don't consume a lot of data each month, though, unlimited is the better option.